ArthurGareginyan/syntax-highlighter-for-postpage-html-editor/readme.txt

 * Added function that render checkboxes and fields for saving plugin settings to database.
 * Added prefix to the name of the variable in 'wp_localize_script' WP function, to prevent conflicts.
 * The "_load_scripts_base" function improved.
-* The "name" attribute removed from the "<form>" tag.
+* The "name" attribute removed from the "form" tag.
 * Code formatting improved.
 * F.A.Q. section updated.